-Table 8 shows how the 2014-16 results change with changes in various assumptions about group sizes and policy parameters.
-The entries are ACA impacts on work disincentives, expressed as a percentage of compensation of the median worker (defined in the main text).
-The top row is the benchmark specification: namely, the bottom line from each of Tables 5, 1, and 6, respectively.
+Table 9 shows how the 2014-16 results change with changes in various assumptions about group sizes and policy parameters.
+The entries are ACA impacts on work disincentives, expressed as a percentage of compensation of the median worker

+(defined in the main text).
+The top row is the benchmark specification: namely, the bottom line from each of Tables 6, 1, and 7, respectively.
 The next rows show the results from subtracting or adding one percentage point to the assumed 1.6%/year growth of health care costs.
 Worker valuation of participation in exchange health plans is explored in the next three rows.
-After that, results are shown from assuming 50 percent or 100 percent take-up of exchange subsidies among persons leaving employer plans and eligible for the subsidies, rather than the benchmark assumption of 2/3 take-up.
+After that, results are shown from assuming 30 percent or 70 percent participation in exchange subsidies among persons leaving ESI employment, rather than the benchmark assumption of 48 percent participation.